alexirpan/alexirpan.github.io/_posts/2019-01-28-alphastar.markdown

 * Never stop building workers, even when it delays building your first expansion.
-* Build lots of Stalkers and micro them to flank and harass the enemy army until it's weak enough to lose to all-in engagement.
+* Build lots of Stalkers and micro them to flank and harass the enemy army until it's weak enough to lose to an all-in engagement.
 Stalkers are one of the first units you can build, and can hit both ground and air units from range.
 They also have a Blink ability that lets them quickly jump in and out of battle.
 * Support those Stalkers with a few other units.